noodlespan/practice/README.md

 # practice

-springboot-h2
+springboot-h2 for Spring Boot With H2 Database CRUD example

-Spring Boot With H2 Database CRUD example
+springboot-monogo for Spring Boot With monogo Database CRUD example